DistributedObjectProtocol/web/docs/guide/javascript/connecting-nodes.md

 client.open(ws.send, getServerEndPoints)
 ```

-The first argument of `open` is a function that dop will run anytime it needs to send data to the other side.
-The second argument is an optional function that will be the entry point of the other side.
+The first argument of `open` is a function that dop will run anytime it needs to send data to the client.
+The second argument is an optional function that will be the entry point of the client.

 ```js
 // Client